Minnesota Wildflowers

 Detailed Information

-[photo of leaves] Leaves are 2 to 5 inches long and to 1 inch across, tapering to a point at both ends with no leaf stem.
-There are small, widely-spaced teeth in the “tip” half of leaves but smaller leaves in the upper part of the plant may be toothless.
-Leaves have 3 conspicuous parallel veins.
-There is often a small pair of leaves sprouting in the leaf joint of the main stem.
-Leaves and the main stem are hairy.
+[photo of leaves and stem] Leaves are 2 to 5 inches long and to 1 inch across, minutely hairy, widest near or above the middle, pointed at the tip with a long taper to the base, and stalkless or nearly so.
+There are small, widely-spaced teeth in the tip half of leaves but smaller leaves in the upper part of the plant may be toothless.
+Leaves have 3 conspicuous parallel veins and there are often smaller leaves in the axils.
+Stems are erect, unbranched except near the flowers, minutely hairy, and green or tinged reddish brown.

-[photo of seed] Small dark seeds with a tuft of white or light brown hair to carry them off in the wind.
+[photo of fruit] Fruit is a small dark seed with a tuft of dull white to light brown hair to carry it off in the wind.

 Notes:

-While the flowers of Tall Boneset look pretty much the same as those of Common Boneset, the 2 species are easily distinguished by the leaves.
-Common Boneset also prefers moist soil where Tall Boneset is found in medium moisture to dry habitats, and starts blooming a little later in the season.
+While the flowers of Tall Boneset look much the same as those of Common Boneset (Eupatorium perfoliatum), the 2 species are easily distinguished by the leaves, with Common Boneset having opposite leaves that join around the stem.
+Common Boneset also prefers moist soil where Tall Boneset is found in medium moisture to dry habitats, and starts blooming later in the season.
+The flowers superficially resemble those of White Snakeroot (Ageratina altissima), which is a woodland species that has more heart-shaped leaves.

 • Shop for native seeds and plants at PrairieMoon.com!